MeatyAri/instaAds/README.md

 <img src="./readme_imgs/instaAds.jpeg" width="100px">

+# This project is receiving major updates so Docs might not be updated rn

 ## Description

 instaAds is a Python program that simplifies and automates the process of advertising your work on Instagram.
 With this package, you can streamline your ad campaigns, target the right audience, all through a CLI that can be accessed by your linux or window terminal.